grinfeld/py_spark_playground/dbt/README.md

 #### 2. Glue Profile (AWS Glue Catalog)

-**Disclaimer:** Honestly, I haven't tested this configuration, so may be, you'll need to adjust some configuration
+**Disclaimer:** Honestly, I haven't tested this configuration, so you'll need to adjust some configuration

 Uses AWS Glue Data Catalog with Iceberg tables on S3.